Aelkoulali/Music-Player/README.md

 # 🗂️ Music Player App 🎧🎵

-A music player app built with HTML, CSS, and JavaScript using String and Array Methods.
+This Music Player App is built with HTML, CSS, and JavaScript to showcase String and Array methods.
+It supports play/pause, next/previous, and shuffle.
+The playlist is generated dynamically from track data, where users can delete songs and the app resets when the playlist is empty.
+During playback, it clearly shows the current song title and artist and highlights the active track for easy navigation.

 ## ✅ Key Features
 - Play / Pause